sav-che/TL-2/Authors/Clokey, Ira Waddell {std. Clokey}.md

-> [!cite] BHL link: this entry starts at [page 222](https://www.biodiversitylibrary.org/item/103860#page/232/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 222](https://www.biodiversitylibrary.org/page/33265899) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Clokey, Ira Waddell (1878-1950), American botanist, born in Illinois, studied at the Universities of Illinois and Harvard, graduated majoring in mining engineering 1903, mining in Mexico 1903-1915, in Colorado 1915-1920, studied botany at the University of Iowa 1920, master of sciences in plant pathology 1921, active in S. Nevada 1935-1942, died 13 Jan 1950 at his home in South Pasadena. (*Clokey*).
+Clokey, Ira Waddell (1878-1950), American botanist, born in Illinois, studied at the Universities of Illinois and Harvard, graduated majoring in mining engineering 1903, mining in Mexico 1903-1915, in Colorado 1915-1920, studied botany at the University of Iowa 1920, master of sciences in plant pathology 1921, active in S. Nevada 1935-1942, died 13 Jan 1950 at his home in South Pasadena.
+**Abbreviated name**: *Clokey*

 #### Herbarium and types